liz7124/Machine-learning-homework-4/README.md

-# Homework 4 - Machine Learning
+# Homework 4 (Final Exam) - Machine Learning
 This repository provide answer for machine learning class homework 4 (Final Exam).
 The goal is to train agent to play **Grid World** using Monte-Carlo, SARSA, and Q-Learning.
 This code is modification from [RLCode Reinforcement Learning](https://github.com/rlcode/reinforcement-learning).

+If you want to see the original code, find `original_code` folder in each folder of `3-monte-carlo, 4-SARSA, 5-Q-learning`.

 ## 1. Monte-Carlo
 The Monte Carlo method for reinforcement learning learns directly from episodes of experience.